Kong/developer.konghq.com/app/_gateway_entities/route.md

 When you configure a Route, you must define certain attributes that {{site.base_gateway}} will use to match incoming requests.

 {{site.base_gateway}} supports native proxying of HTTP/HTTPS, TCP/TLS, and GRPC/GRPCS protocols.
-Each of these protocols accept a different set of routing attributes:
+Each of these protocols accepts a different set of routing attributes:
 - `http`: `methods`, `hosts`, `headers`, `paths` (and `snis`, if `https`)
 - `tcp`: `sources`, `destinations` (and `snis`, if `tls`)
 - `grpc`: `hosts`, `headers`, `paths` (and `snis`, if `grpcs`)